Mi Zhang: Honors and awards

 In 2016, he developed the first on-device deep learning-based pill identification algorithm on mobile devices that won the first place of the NIH Pill Image Recognition Challenge.

 In 2017, he developed the memory and computation-efficient AI-based real-time noise removal and speech enhancement algorithm for smart hearing aids that won the third place of the NSF Hearables Challenge.

 In 2019, he developed the model compression algorithms for enhancing the efficiency of deep learning models that won the 4th place of the CIFAR-100 track in the NeurIPS Google MicroNet Challenge.

 In 2020, he won the MSU Innovation of the Year Award for his smart hearing aids invention.

 In 2021, he was awarded the ACM SenSys Best Paper Award.

 In 2023, he received the Inaugural USC ECE SIPI Distinguished Alumni Award in the Junior/Academia category for his contributions to mobile/edge computing in his early career.

+In 2025, he was elected an ACM Distinguished Member.

 Some of his other notable awards include: